Ramesh Chennithala: Political career

-Chennithala giving the Golden Trophy to the winners of Kerala School Kalolsavam, Asia's biggest cultural event.
+Ramesh Chennithala giving the Golden Trophy to the winners of Kerala School Kalolsavam, Asia's biggest cultural event.

 In 2005, he returned to state politics to become president of Kerala Pradesh Congress Committee.
 In 2011, for the third time, he was re-elected as MLA from Haripad Constituency.
 In 2014, he was sworn in as the Home Minister of Kerala.
 His "Operation Kubera" project was intended to stop the reign of illegal money lenders in the state.
 The "Clean campus safe campus" project was to stop the usage of drugs in campus.

 He shared the dais with Kerala chief minister Pinarayi Vijayan at a joint anti-CAA protest organised by the ruling CPM-led LDF to express his views on the CAA.
-Leader of the opposition Chennithala said he has moved a petition challenging the Act which drew criticism from the then-KPCC President Mullappally Ramachandran.
+Leader of the opposition Ramesh said he has moved a petition challenging the Act which drew criticism from the then-KPCC President Mullappally Ramachandran.
 However, KPCC vice-president V. D. Satheesan, stated that the protest against CAA and the proposed National Register of Citizens (NRC) was "a fight for a common cause".

+In the 2026 Kerala Legislative Assembly election, the Indian National Congress led UDF alliance made a massive comeback with a thumping victory and he won his seat again.
+In the aftermath, he assumed office as the Minister of Home Affairs, Vigilance and Coir in the ministry headed by Chief Minister V D Satheesan.
+He launched the Operation Toofan aimed at having a massive complete crackdown against drug peddlers in the state and this move was greatly appreciated by the public.
+This operation is currently going on in full progress by the Kerala Police and with full cooperation and support from the general public.
+Also notably as the Home Minister, he launched the Project Zero along with the Kerala Vigilance and Anti Corruption Bureau to tackle and prevent corruption and also the Operation Grip along with the Kerala Police to tackle and prevent anti social activities and criminal activities in the state.